Make that 7 ways…

 Here are 7 ways that I make a living, some with great results, others just a trickle at the moment…

 1. Affiliate links

 This is typically the first thing new bloggers hook up to make money.
 The problem with this income stream is that unless you have an extortionate amount of followers and page views, your stream will be a trickle.
 At the end of the day, this is a numbers game and while you’re building your audience and your brand, this won’t make enough to keep you in lunches.
 And I don’t mean long, boozy lunches!

 I sell 1Cover travel insurance and CityPASS discount vouchers for cities in the US.
 I sell hotel bookings through Booking.com and have added affiliate text links into my most popular posts.
 Look for brands that offer 30-90 day cookies for your viewers to make a purchase.
-That means if I introduce a reader to say 1Cover but they don’t purchase right away, if they make a purchase within 3 months I still get the commission from the cookies placed on their computer to show where they were first introduced from.
+That means if I introduce a reader to say 1Cover but they don’t purchase right away, if they make a purchase within a month I still get the commission from the cookies placed on their computer to show where they were first introduced from.

 2. Native advertising/Sponsored content

-This is my main source of income.
+This is my second main source of income.
 After 17 years of travel writing including 10 years of blogging, I have put together a professional media kit to work with brands and destinations outlining my audience sizes across all platforms, newsletter database size, who I’ve worked with and my rates.